 Where can I find more information about the scheme?

-Please note: The terms of the Job Support Scheme were updated on 23rd October 2020 following an announcement by the Chancellor on 22nd October 2020.
+Please note: The terms of the Job Support Scheme were updated on 2nd November 2020 following an announcement by the Government on 31st October 2020.